 This Graduate Supervisor Questionnaire is intended to be a guide to help incoming students in finding out important information about essential characteristics of graduate studies, and identifying potential supervisors and research groups that will ensure the most beneficial partnership between all parties involved.
 This questionnaire is based on feedback received from current Faculty of Health Sciences (FHS) graduate students at McMaster University, in particular, what they thought was important when choosing a supervisor, what they wish they asked before making a decision, and what advice they would give to incoming students.
 We believe that, after modifying some questions to reflect your particular area, these questions will be applicable to applicants to most of theresearch programs as well.

 Tips for Writing a Successful Scholarship Application has been prepared by the Health Sciences Graduate Students Federation.

 Graduate students in the health sciences are frequently required to write CIHR-Style Grants.
 Dr. Beattie has experience reviewing graduate student scholarship applications to CIHR.
-In this presentation, she has shared some of her experiences and ideas that may help you to write a successful application.
-A webinar recording is available here for Dr. Beattie's presentation on "Preparing a Successful Graduate Student Award Application."
+In the presentation "Preparing a Successful Graduate Student Award Application", she has shared some of her experiences and ideas that may help you to write a successful application.
+A webinar recording of a prior presentation is available here.

 The purpose of this document is to provide you with helpful tools and information that will assist you in determining your costs of living in Hamilton, ON, while attending a graduate program at McMaster University.
 Please note that although we did our best to include most common items that you will need to pay for, the list is not all inclusive and the amounts are estimates and actual costs may vary.